-Reduced Costs and Tax Savings to Employers and • Employees
+Reduced Costs and Tax Savings for Employers and Employees

-- Employers save money on payroll (FICA) taxes and/or their corporate taxes (see summary of "Potential Tax Savings for the Four Commuter Benefit Options"). - o Employees will save money on their transit, vanpool, or bicycling costs.
+- Employers save money on payroll (FICA) taxes and/or their corporate taxes (see summary of "Potential Savings for the Five Commuter Benefit Options"). - o Employees will save money on their commuting costs by using transit, vanpool, or bicycling.

-• Enhanced Employee Recruitment and Retention
+Enhanced Employee Recruitment and Retention

-o Employer-provided commuter benefits have proven to be a cost-effective tool for increasing job satisfaction and helping recruit and retain valuable employees.
+Employer-provided commuter benefits have proven to be a cost-effective tool for increasing job satisfaction and helping recruit and retain valuable employees.